lukxsx/auction-platform/README.md

 # Auctions
 A real-time auction platform where users can bid on items added by administrators.
-This project is designed as a customisable platform that can be easily adapted for different users.
+This project is designed as a customizable platform that can be easily adapted for different users.

 Built with TypeScript, Express, React, Socket.io and PostgreSQL.